History of New Zealand: Building the welfare state

 Attempts by the United–Reform Coalition to deal with the situation with spending cuts and relief work were ineffective and unpopular.
 In 1935, the First Labour Government was elected, and the post-depression decade showed that average Labour support in New Zealand had roughly doubled comparable to pre-depression times.
 By 1935 economic conditions had improved somewhat, and the new government had more positive financial conditions.
-Prime Minister Michael Joseph Savage proclaimed that: "Social Justice must be the guiding principle and economic organization must adapt itself to social needs."
+Prime Minister Michael Joseph Savage proclaimed that: "Social Justice must be the guiding principle and economic organisation must adapt itself to social needs."

 The new government quickly set about implementing a number of significant reforms, including a reorganisation of the social welfare system and the creation of the state housing scheme.
 Labour also gained Māori votes by working closely with the Rātana movement.
 Savage was idolised by the working classes, and his portrait hung on the walls of many houses around the country.
 The newly created welfare state promised government support to individuals "from the cradle to the grave", according to the Labour slogan.
 It included free health care and education, and state assistance for the elderly, infirm, and unemployed.
 The opposition attacked the Labour Party's more left-wing policies, and accused it of undermining free enterprise and hard work.
 The Reform Party and the United Party merged to become the National Party, and would be Labour's main rival in future years.
 However the welfare state system was retained and expanded by successive National and Labour governments until the 1980s.

 1930s foreign policy

-In foreign policy, the Labour Party in power after 1935 disliked the Versailles Treaty of 1919 as too harsh on Germany, opposed militarism and arms build-ups, distrusted the political conservatism of the National Government in Britain, sympathized with the Soviet Union, and increasingly worried about threats from Japan.
-It denounced Italy's role in Ethiopia and sympathized with the republican forces in the Spanish Civil War.
+In foreign policy, the Labour Party in power after 1935 disliked the Versailles Treaty of 1919 as too harsh on Germany, opposed militarism and arms build-ups, distrusted the political conservatism of the National Government in Britain, sympathised with the Soviet Union, and increasingly worried about threats from Japan.
+It denounced Italy's role in Ethiopia and sympathised with the republican forces in the Spanish Civil War.
 Those policies favoured the left but it also was pro-German.
 It consistently advocated negotiations with Nazi Germany, signed a trade agreement with it, welcomed the Munich agreement of 1938 regarding the division of Czechoslovakia, discouraged public criticism of the Nazi regime, and pursued a slow rearmament programme.
 When World War II broke out in September 1939, it recommended to London a negotiated peace with Berlin; however after the fall of France in the spring of 1940, it did support the British war effort militarily and economically.